 4. A creativity boost

-Taking a few strategic breaks throughout the day will give your mind a chance to come up with the solutions you’re looking for organically.
+Taking a few strategic breaks throughout the day will give your mind a chance to develop the solutions you’re looking for organically.

 5. Lower stress by allowing decompression